shundhammer/y2log-util/README.md

 ## y2log-rpm-calls

-This extracts all libzypp calls to rpm, i.e. all packages or patterns that were installed.
+This extracts all libzypp calls to `rpm -U`, i.e. all packages or patterns that were installed.

 By default, this uses `y2log-full.log` (the result of `y2log-merge`), and if there is no file with that name, `y2log`.
 You can also specify a file on the command line.

 ```